lso2/wp-fast-remote-deploy/README.md

 	- Optionally, you can also customize many things, or leave it as is.
 Remote tar.gz is disabled by default for speed.
 - Run the script by double-clicking the .bat file.
 It will open a CMD window which will show you the progress and details.

+#### Bonus:
+- Add the right-click menu by double-clicking `/_scripts/_right-click-menu/install-folder-name-changer-menu-item.bat` for quick switching of plugin/theme folders
+- Switch between theme/plugin mode either by editing config or double-clicking on `/scripts/switch-to-plugin-type.bat`

 ## New in Version 2.0.1 - Enhanced Configuration & Organization

-🔧 **Configuration Improvements**: Enhanced config file organization and path handling!
+🔧 **Configuration Improvements**: Enhanced config file organization and path handling

 ### Key Improvements:
 - **Reorganized Config File** - Clear sections: Required Config, One-Time Setup, Optional Settings